 impresso team — Mon, 05.02 2024

-We are happy to announce our first release since the launch of impresso 2 - or as it is officially called: impresso - Media Monitoring of the Past II.
+We are happy to announce our first release since the launch of Impresso 2 - or as it is officially called: Impresso - Media Monitoring of the Past II.
 Beyond Borders: Connecting Historical Newspapers and Radio.

-impresso 2 in a nutshell
+Impresso 2 in a nutshell

-The first impresso project (2017-2020) compiled and semantically enriched a corpus of digitised Swiss and Luxembourg newspapers and designed a system architecture and user interface, which together form the impresso app.
+The first Impresso project (2017-2020) compiled and semantically enriched a corpus of digitised Swiss and Luxembourg newspapers and designed a system architecture and user interface, which together form the Impresso app.

-impresso 2 continues these efforts and proposes to overcome language and media barriers and, for the first time, to enable joint exploration of newspaper and radio archive content across time, language and national borders.
+Impresso 2 continues these efforts and proposes to overcome language and media barriers and, for the first time, to enable joint exploration of newspaper and radio archive content across time, language and national borders.
 Leveraging an unprecedented corpus of transnational print and broadcast media, this second project aims to enrich and connect these sources into a common vector space, and to design appropriate, meaningful and transparent exploration graphical and API-based interfaces for historical research from a transmedia and transnational perspective.
 These efforts will be guided by original research on historical media ecosystems, which will explore these newly available data from the perspectives of (media) history and by using data-driven research methods.

 We are honoured and excited to collaborate with Western European (old and new) partners, and thank the Swiss National Science Foundation (SNSF Sinergia grant 213585) and the Luxembourgish Fond National de la Recherche (FNR, INTER 17498891) for their continued trust.